Humans of RE: Mr. Alfredo Silva, RE’s Head Chef, on his culinary adventures

 How does being a restaurant chef compare to being the head chef at RE?

 The good thing about working at Ransom is that you are always with the kids.
-With customer, you are talking all the time, not only in the back of the kitchen.
+With a customer, you are talking all the time, not only in the back of the kitchen.
 You cook, you come out, you guys enjoy what I make every day, and I have more time to look at that.
 When you are in the kitchen, you don’t have time for that.
 I’m always here, always with the students, and I like it better than a restaurant, so much better.

 What are some guidelines you follow to maintain a healthy diet for the students?